Trust Treks: Connecting People and Nature.

 Connecting people with nature is one of our core missions.
 We believe in the healing power of nature and the role it plays in promoting good mental and physical health.

-Every month we host a wellness walk in the North York Moors National Park for local mental health groups and organisations and we provide material support, from transport costs to walking boots, because we believe in equitable access to nature and our beautiful natural landscapes.
+Every month we host a wellness walk in the North York Moors National Park and surrounding areas for people from local communities and we provide material support, from transport costs to walking boots, because we believe in equitable access to nature and our beautiful natural landscapes.

 Connecting with nature is proven to promote good mental and physical health, wellbeing, and development.